Level 3, equivalent to 1 A Level.

 What will I study?

-You will have the opportunity to study a wide variety of photographic techniques before producing your own independent work.
-This can include:
+In this BTEC art and Design course, you will follow a photography path. you will have the opportunity to study a wide variety of creative techniques before producing your own independent work.

 What are the entry requirements?